pingcap/blog/insert-into-tidb-hackathon-2019-values-hack-fun-tidb-ecosystem.md

 ![And hacking in Guangzhou, too!](media/hacking-in-guangzhou.png)
 <div class="caption-center"> And hacking in Guangzhou, too! </div>

 Hackathon is more than a coding competition.
-It’s a great opportunity for you to meet more like-minded friends in a free and cozy environment.
+It's a great opportunity for you to meet more like-minded friends in a free and cozy environment.
 And we definitely followed the hackathon tradition: pizza, beer, and swag!

 ![Pizza and crayfish](media/pizza-and-crayfish.png)
 <div class="caption-center"> Pizza and crayfish </div>